ISAITB/docs-itb-oa/source/profile/index.rst

 .. note::
     **Updating your role:** From the profile management screen you only have access to modify your name.
-    Modification of your role is also possible but this is reserved as an administrator-level feature.
+    Modification of your role is also possible but this is reserved to your community administrator.

 .. _manage_your_profile__view_organisation_details: